rubberdok/indok-web/backend/celery_worker/README.md

 ## How to create periodic tasks

-Periodic tasks can be created using either the Django admin panel or by creating new PeriodicTask-objects directly from the code.
-Example of PeriodicTask created in code:
+Periodic tasks can be created using either the Django admin panel or by creating new `PeriodicTask` objects directly from the code.
+Example of a `PeriodicTask` created in code:

 ```
 schedule, _ = IntervalSchedule.objects.get_or_create(every=1, period=IntervalSchedule.MINUTES)